 - 1. Try on your socks with your boots before you buy to ensure a perfect fit combination. - 2.
 Look for moisture-wicking qualities in socks. - 3.
-Be sure your socks have padding where your feet need them. - 4.
-Choose your socks before you buy your boots.
-You can then wear them when trying out walking boots to get a realistic fit.
+Be sure your socks have padding where your feet need them.

 - outer sock pair and two liners.
 Liners can be - as the water reinvigorates bobbling effect.